Amount paid by the employer in the head of the arrears of salary, have you ever thought of tax relief under section

 - First, enter the previous years (you can add multiple years if required by pressing ‘ADD’ button) in the format (XXXX-XX) for example in you are talking about 2019-2020, you have to enter (2019-20).

-- In the second column, you have to enter the amount of total Income in previous years 2019-20.
+- In the second column, you have to enter the amount of total Income in previous years 2019-20 (after all deduction u/s 80C, 10 & chapter VIA).

 - You have to enter the amount of arrears or advance you received with respect to FY 2019-20 in the third column.

 - Point number 4 is very tricky this column automatically add the amount of column 2 and 3, and you will get the final income received including arrears.

 - In point 5 you have to enter the amount of tax according to the (tax slab) for the total income relevant to the previous year (column 2).

 - In point no 6, you have to recalculate (according to tax slab) and enter the tax amount manually considering the arrears into account (amount mentioned in column 3).

 - Column 7 provides you the difference of tax amount.

-This amount (column 7) will carry forward to above table annexure 1 column 7.
+The Total difference tax amount (column 7) will carry forward to the above table annexure 1 column 7.

 Finally, you will the amount of relief under section 89(1) in column 8 of Annexure 1.

-After getting the figure and submission of the Form 10E, the final step is you have to enter the figure in column D6 of part ‘D’ – computation of tax payable – “relief under section 89(1), which is mentioned in the ITR 1 form.
+After getting the figure from (column 8 of Annexure 1) and submission of the Form 10E, the final step is you have to enter the figure in column D6 of part ‘D’ – computation of tax payable – “relief under section 89(1), which is mentioned in the ITR 1 form.

 Other annexures are also available in form 10E are required to fill as per requirement.

-It is mandatory to fill Form 10E for claiming relief u/s 89(1) and before filling ITR form.
+It is mandatory to fill Form 10E for claiming Tax relief under section 89(1) on salary arrears and before filling ITR form.